UX design in knitting patterns

 Don’t just ask testers to “let you know if anything is confusing.”
 Be specific and you’ll get better and more thoughtful answers.
 For example:

-Were there any stitches in the glossary that need further explanation?
+Were there any stitches in the abbreviations that need further explanation?
 Did you have to watch a tutorial on your own or were my instructions sufficient?

 Did my instructions for shaping the sleeve cap make sense to you?